Have you ever wondered if you could place other plants next to rosemary in the garden?

 How to Grow Rosemary

 Start with a healthy plant from your local nursery.
-Rosemary can be grown from seed, but it germinates very slowly, so buying an established plant is easier.
+Rosemary can be grown from seed but germinates very slowly, so buying an established plant is easier.

 Planting

-Once you have your rosemary plant, choose a spot in your garden that gets at least 6 hours of sun per day and has well-drained, slightly acidic soil.
+Once you have your rosemary plant, choose a spot in your garden with at least 6 hours of sun daily and well-drained, slightly acidic soil.

 Dig a hole twice the size of the root ball, loosen the soil at the bottom of the hole, and place the plant in the hole.
 Bury the rosemary up to its first set of leaves.
 Water thoroughly after planting.